bhavyansh001/api_tester/README.md

 3. Response
 The response from the server is displayed with colored status codes, headers in table format, and pretty-printed JSON body.

+## Configuration

+api_tester_cli uses sensible defaults but can be configured according to your needs:

+- max_pages: Controls the maximum number of requests to handle in interactive mode (default: unlimited).
+- session_cookie: For authenticated access if required.

+## Logging

+The tool provides colored logging to enhance visibility.
+Output includes details about the request, response status, and any errors encountered.

+## Best Practices

+Respect the API's terms of service and rate limits.
+Ensure you have permission to test authenticated endpoints.
+Use caution with sensitive information when testing.

+## Contributing

+Contributions are welcome!
+Report bugs and submit pull requests on GitHub at https://github.com/yourusername/api_tester_cli.
+Please adhere to the Contributor Covenant code of conduct.

+## License
+api_tester_cli is released under the MIT License.
+See the LICENSE file for details.